syncfusion-content/reactjs-docs/ReactJS/SunburstChart/Getting-Started.md

 ---
 layout: post
-title: Getting Started for Essential JavaScript SunburstChart
+title: Getting Started with ReactJS Sunburst Chart Component | Syncfusion
-description: How to create a SunburstChart.
+description: Learn here all about getting started with Syncfusion Essential ReactJS Sunburst Chart component, it's elements and more.
 platform: ts
 control: SunburstChart
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ReactJS Sunburst Chart

 This section explains you the steps required to populate the Sunburst Chart with data, data labels, legend and title.
 This section covers only the minimal features that you need to know to get started with the Sunburst Chart.